wangzk/wangzk.github.io/_posts/2017-12-13-SolveNettyVersionConflict.md

 ```

-**Step 2**: Avoid packaging Hadoop-related jars into the assembly jar by declaring the Hadoop dependency as in the `provided` scope.
+**Step 2**: Avoid packaging Hadoop-related jars in the assembly jar by declaring the Hadoop dependency in the `provided` scope.

 ```xml
 <dependency>
     <groupId>org.apache.hadoop</groupId>
     <artifactId>hadoop-client</artifactId>